 What’s a ’23 To Do?
 Making Decisions About Winter Term

-Baker Tower looks over the Green on a cold winter evening.
+Baker Tower looks over the Green.

 I remember finishing my work shift in late July and pulling out my phone to see 235 unread messages.
 I braced myself for what I already knew: term assignments had come out.
 Everything I had speculated about sophomore year would change once I opened my email from the Registrar.
 Disbelief struck when I read that I had been approved for only one term, summer.